krka2/Telldus-Callback-with-UDP/README.md

 Used togeter with the
 https://www.npmjs.com/package/homebridge-udp-contactsensor

-It provides a way to represent a telldus device as a Contact sensor i Apple home applcation.
+It provides a way to represent a telldus device as a Contact sensor i Apple home application.